JSS University Mysore 2025

 Option 4) Cervical barrier

 Answer: The Lippes Loop is an IUD that is not medicated; it was discovered by Dr. Jack Lippes in 1962.
 It consists of a plastic double "S" shape closely fitting the uterine cavity contours, thus avoiding expulsion.
-This device works by facilitating the phagocytosis of sperm inside the uterus so that fertilization cannot occur.
-Although it has been widely used from the 1960s to the 1980s, it is no longer manufactured due to the emergence of other contraceptive methods.
+This device works by facilitating the phagocytosis of sperm inside the uterus so that fertilisation cannot occur.
+Although it was widely used from the 1960s to the 1980s, it is no longer manufactured due to the emergence of other contraceptive methods.

 Hence, the correct answer is Option (2), Non-Medicated IUD.